dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 ------------------------------------

 So the problem is, given some provider, how can we make sure Angular loads it in the absence of services or components that depend on it?
-Due the the lazy loading behavior of Angular's DI framework, you have to put in some extra effort to make Angular load the provider.
+Due to the lazy loading behavior of Angular's DI framework, you have to put in some extra effort to make Angular load the provider.

 Luckily the solution to the problem is quite simple: just make it a dependency!
 The next problem then becomes to decide where to put this dependency: there might not be an obvious candidate.
 One thing you could do is make it a dependency of the component that gets bootstrapped, e.g. in the `AppComponent` of the example shown in the previous section.
-That, however, is still a bit messy and it turns out there actually a nicer solution: inject it into a module class.
+That, however, is still a bit messy and it turns out there is actually a nicer solution: inject it into a module class.
 This is possible since Angular will instantiate module classes and uses it's DI framework to do so, allowing you to define dependencies in the constructor of your module.
 Here's an example: